-It can be difficult to understanding how grades are calculated when your teacher uses weighting can be difficult.
+It can be difficult to understanding how grades are calculated when your teacher uses weighted grading.
 At times, weighted grading seems counter intuitive.
-To help, we’ve posted a help page explaining how weighted grades are calculated.
+To help, we’ve posted a help page Weighting Explained

-Even better than that, we’ve also created a weighted grade calculator that will help you determine how and where you need to raise your scores to achieve a desired grade.
+We have also created a weighted grade calculator that will help you determine how and where you need to raise your scores to achieve a desired grade.
 The image below is for reference only.
 To calculate your grades, follow the link to the Weighting Calculator

 Find out where you need to improve by first filling out the calculator based on the grades published by your teacher.
 From there you can play the “what if” game by changing your average for a given category.
 For example, what if I raise my average in the homework category from 50% to 70%, what will my grade be?